jbellis/jvector/UPGRADING.md

 - In-graph deletes are supported through `GraphIndexBuilder.markNodeDeleted`.
 Deleted nodes are removed when `GraphIndexBuilder.cleanup` is called (which is not threadsafe wrt other concurrent changes).
-  To write a graph with deleted nodes to disk, the a `Map` must be supplied indicating what ordinals to change the remaining node ids to -- on-disk graphs may not contain "holes" in the ordinal sequence.
+  To write a graph with deleted nodes to disk, a `Map` must be supplied indicating what ordinals to change the remaining node ids to -- on-disk graphs may not contain "holes" in the ordinal sequence.
 - `GraphSearcher.search` now has an experimental overload that takes a `float threshold` parameter that may be used instead of topK; (approximately) all the nodes with simlarities greater than the given threshold will be returned.